-During the redevelopment of brownfield sites, the Drainage Hierarchy should be used to direct surface water to natural outfall routes such as infiltration to the ground or into watercourses, before utilising sewers (surface water or combined), as supported by paragraph 80 of the NPPG.
+During the redevelopment of brownfield sites, the Drainage Hierarchy should be used to direct surface water to natural outfall routes such as infiltration to the ground or into watercourses, before utilising sewers (surface water or combined), as supported by the PPG.
 Surface water should also not be permitted to connect to a foul sewer.